Veedrac/Sublime-Extras/readme.md

 },
 ```

+TODO:
-The "preset" section will eventually be customisable, so don't worry about that.
-The other customizations will be described when that is done.
+~~The "preset" section will eventually be customisable, so don't worry about that.
+The other customizations will be described when that is done.~~
+It's customisable right now.
+I just need to explain how.

 `store_selections` saves selections to storage.
 If "doubleclick" is True, it will activate selections if all current selections are in storage.